MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_01_deploying_arm_templates.md

 After you complete this lab, you will be able to:

 - Cras tincidunt massa et nunc vulputate, eget vestibulum massa tincidunt.

-- Maecenas suscipit at nisl vitae malesuada.

-- Suspendisse eu arcu id velit consequat venenatis.
+- Create a network security group and security rules

+- Create application security groups

+- Create a virtual network and associate a network security group to a subnet

+- Deploy virtual machines and associate their network interfaces to the application security groups

+- Test traffic filters

 ## Lab Setup